tralves/weex-todo-list/README.md

 Assuming you have configured the Android development environment properly, just use Android Studio to open the project in the `android` folder, and run the app as other normal Android projects.

+> NOTE: If don't find the android project, open the file `android/build.graddle`.
+Android Studio will then create the android project.

 ### Run The iOS Project (not ready yet)

 First you should [setup the iOS develop environment](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/Setup/Setup.html) and install the [CocoaPods](https://guides.cocoapods.org/using/getting-started.html).